 The Ultimate Travel Guide to Dubrovnik, Croatia

-It was almost seven years ago that I came across a photo of Dubrovnik, Croatia on a travel website and immediately fell in love.
+For so long, I dreamed of going on a trip to Dubrovnik, Croatia.
+It was almost seven years ago that I came across a photo of Dubrovnik on a travel website and immediately fell in love.
 At the time, I honestly had no idea where Croatia was located on a map.
-That photo left an incredible first impression on me — I never forgot it.
-This year, I finally made my way across the world to experience that unforgettable image in real life.
+That photo left an incredible first impression on me—I never forgot it.
+Now I finally made my way across the world to experience that unforgettable image in real life on a Dubrovnik vacation.

 Often referred to as the "Pearl of the Adriatic," Dubrovnik is located in Southern Croatia along the Dalmatian Coast.
 Home to around 42,000 people, it's a relatively small city.
 With a beautifully-preserved Old Town and pristine, turquoise-water beaches, Dubrovnik has something for every type of traveler.

 Dubrovnik is most easily accessed by plane.
 Dubrovnik Airport (DBV) is located about 20 minutes outside of the city and has flights arriving from all over Europe.